 Program Description

-Adult Family Living (AFL)—also known as Caregiver Homes of Connecticut—is a program that helps frail elderly individuals to remain living in private homes instead of moving into assisted living communities or nursing homes.
+Adult Family Living (AFL) — also known as Caregiver Homes of Connecticut — is a program that helps frail elderly individuals remain living in private homes instead of moving into assisted living communities or nursing homes.
 This program works by providing financial assistance and support for family members or friends that act as both primary in-home caregivers and hosts of an elderly individual.
 This program is akin to a type of foster care for adults.

 Under AFL, an elderly individual moves into the home of a family member or friend, or the family member or friend moves into the home of the elderly individual.
 An intermediary agency provides training, quality oversight, and support for the individual working as the caregiver.
 (To be clear, a spouse cannot serve as the caregiver).
 The Connecticut Department of Social Services must accredit the intermediary agency.

-Care providers receive compensation for providing the elderly individuals with assistance completing their activities of daily living and instrumental activities of daily living.
-AFL has four levels of compensation for the care providers.
-The rates range from approximately $44 to $112 per day.
+Care providers receive compensation for providing the elderly individual with assistance completing their activities of daily living and instrumental activities of daily living.
 However, the family caregiver must work through an agency acting as an intermediary.
 The agency takes a cut, estimated at 20% – 40% of the wage.

 Eligibility Guidelines